CTI By-Laws

 ARTICLE VI – MEETINGS

-Section 1: The Annual Meeting of the general membership shall be held each June in a location to be designated by the Board.
+Section 1: The Annual Meeting of the general membership shall be held annually in a location designated by the Board.
 The meeting shall be called for the transaction of such other business as may properly be brought before the membership.

 Section 3: All Meetings shall be conducted in accordance with Robert’s Rules of Order.

-1. Any member may appoint a proxy to vote or otherwise act for the member by signing an appointment form either personally or by an attorney-in-fact.
-Proxy permission must be in writing.
+Any member may appoint a proxy to vote or otherwise act for the member by signing a Proxy Form.
+Permission must be in writing.

 ARTICLE VII – CHANGES TO THE BYLAWS